 A properly folded flag is displayed and carried on the right of the urn.
 Please don’t lean the flag against the urn.

 What about a Pall?

-Pallbearers remove the flag, the pall (a large white cloth, mainly used by Roman Catholics) is placed and the service takes place.
+Pallbearers remove the flag, the pall (a large ceremonial white cloth sometimes with a simple or ornate design, mainly used by Roman Catholics) is placed and the service takes place.
 After the service, the procedure is reversed.
 See The Honor Guard Manual for full details.

 How is a casket transported through narrow areas like a chapel aisle?

 By two pall bearers: one at the foot of the casket to only guide, which actually leads when transported, and one at the head of the casket to push (where the canton is- the head of the deceased).
 Both pallbearers keep their hands on the casket the whole time.